 - Eat this, not that: Instead of French fries as a side, choose a side salad.

-- Trim away all of the visible fat from meats and poultry before cooking.
+- Trim away all the visible fat from meats and poultry before cooking.

 - Mix up your protein foods to include seafood, beans and peas, unsalted nuts and seeds, soy products, eggs, and lean meats and poultry.

-- Instead of frying, aim to broil, grill, roast or poach poultry or fish.
+- Don't fry!
+Broil, grill, roast or poach poultry or fish.
 Skip or limit the breading.